jkalleberg/DV-TrioTrain/docs/user-guide/get-help.md

-# Getting help
+# Get help

-See the [User Guide] for more complete documentation of all of MkDocs' features.
+See the [User Guide](usage_guide.md) for more complete documentation of all of TrioTrain's features.

-To get help with MkDocs, please use the [GitHub discussions] or [GitHub issues].

 ## Feedback and technical support

+To get help with TrioTrain, please use the [GitHub discussions] or [GitHub issues](https://github.com/jkalleberg/DV-TrioTrain/issues).

-For questions, suggestions, or technical assistance, feel free to [open an issue on the DV-TrioTrain github page](https://github.com/jkalleberg/DV-TrioTrain/issues) or reach out to Jenna Kalleberg at <jakth2@mail.missouri.org>
+For technical feedback, feel free to reach out to Jenna Kalleberg at <jakth2@mail.missouri.org>.

-[User Guide]: user-guide/
+## Contributing to TrioTrain

+Please [open a Github pull request](https://github.com/jkalleberg/DV-TrioTrain/pulls) if you wish to contribute to TrioTrain.